 The SBA sets a maximum limit of $5 million for an SBA loan, and lenders set their own minimum.
 The SBA sets maximum repayment terms based on what the loan is being used for (up to 10 years for working capital or equipment and up to 25 years for real estate).
 Fortunately, SBA loans are fully amortizing loans.
 This means there are no balloon payments.
 No prepayment penalties are allowed unless the term of the loan is more than 15 years and the loan is paid back in the first 3 years of the term.

 The SBA loan process can be a bit complicated, so it’s important to go to a lender that has excellent service and will walk you through the process.
 Since we have used SmartBiz ourselves to get a loan, we can speak to their excellent customer service.

 SmartBiz is our top recommended SBA loan provider for small businesses because they are fast, help increase your odds of getting approved, and have superior customer service.
-They provide SBA loans up to $350K.
+They provide SBA loans up to $350K for working capital and up to $5MM for commercial real estate.
 Live Oak Bank is the best SBA lender for the specific industries that they work with because of their level of expertise.
-Wells Fargo is a good option for startups, business acquisitions, and larger loans over $350K.
+Wells Fargo is a good option for startups and business acquisitions.